rcbotCheeseh/RCBotSven5/README.md

  The line "176,   164,   325, null, null, null" means that entity index 325 will be null if completed (its a func_breakable)

  The point of using a script is to let bots know to no longer go to completed objectives, and know the order of objectives particularly for complex maps.

+ Tips:

+ check vertical opening doors have been opened by checking previous and after z origin check horizontally opened doors by checking previous and after x/y origin check buttons have been pressed by checking frame == 1